 A student who fails the comprehensive examination must petition for re-examination and receive approval from the supervisory committee, CE Program Chair, and the Vice Provost for Graduate Education before the date of the examination.
-A student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
-If the student's petition for reexamination is not approved or the student fails the re-examination, the department will recommend to the Office of Graduate Education to remove the student from the MS program.
+If a petition is approved, a student is allowed to retake the examination one time only in the test period immediately following the period in which the examination was failed.
+If the student's petition for re-examination is not approved or the student fails the re-examination, the department will recommend to the Office of Graduate Education to remove the student from the MS program.

 c.
 MS Thesis Option: MS students writing a thesis require a research advisory committee comprised of at least three faculty members including the committee chair.
+The committee chair must be CEN faculty approved the chair a committee.
 The two additional members are chosen jointly by the committee chair and the student to facilitate the student's research.
 A least one additional member should be from the CE faculty.
 Please refer to the back of the handbook for a list of area faculty and their research.